-Heavy rains wash a wide variety of pollutants -- such as tailpipe emissions, brake dust, oil, sediments, road salt and de-icing agents, trash and heavy metals -- directly into rivers, streams and other waters.
-Highway stormwater runoff pollutes drinking water supplies, threatens the safety of recreational waters and compounds the financial burden on downstream communities to clean up the water.
-Highways and roads are a major source of polluted stormwater because impervious road surfaces serve as conduits for polluted stormwater, sending storm runoff into sewers that often discharge into nearby waters.
-According to the Environmental Protection Agency (EPA), polluted stormwater is the largest source of water pollution.
-Additionally, municipal governments are facing increasingly stringent polluted stormwater cleanup requirements.
+Every time it rains a wide variety of pollutants ranging from tailpipe emissions, brake dust, oil, sediments, road salt and de-icing agents, trash and heavy metals, among many other contaminants, are washed directly into adjacent rivers, streams and other water bodies polluting drinking water supplies, threatening the safety of recreational waters and compounding the financial burden of downstream communities to clean up the water.
+Highways and roads are a major source of polluted stormwater because impervious road surfaces are extremely efficient carriers for stormwater.
+According to the Environmental Protection Agency (EPA), polluted stormwater is the largest source of water quality impairment of our nation’s water resources and municipal governments face increasingly stringent polluted stormwater cleanup requirements.

-The National Oceanic and Atmospheric Administration (NOAA) estimates the continental United States is covered by more than 43,480 square miles of impervious surfaces.
+NOAA), the lower 48 states are covered by more than 43,480 square miles of impervious surfaces.
 That is a space roughly the size of Ohio.
-With 985,139 miles of highway stretching from every corner of the United States, polluted highway runoff is a major problem facing our nation’s waters.
+With 985,139 miles of federal aid highways stretching from every corner of the US, polluted highway runoff is a major problem facing our nation’s waters.

 The Safe Treatment of Polluted Stormwater Runoff (STOPS Runoff) Act

-- STOPS Runoff is based on a program that was created under the Energy Independence and Security Act of 2007, which mandates a design standard for maintaining or restoring the existing hydrology of construction sites for all new federal buildings and major renovations to existing federal facilities.
+Energy Independence and Security Act of 2007 that created a design standard for maintaining or restoring the existing hydrology of construction sites for all new federal buildings and major renovations to existing federal facilities.

-- The Department of Transportation must establish design standards to maintain or restore the predevelopment hydrology of the landscape for federally funded highway and road projects.
+The Department of Transportation must establish minimum design standards to maintain or restore the predevelopment hydrology of the landscape for federally funded highway and road projects.

-- The bill would minimize, and avoid when possible, the alteration of natural land features and encourage the use of natural features and existing terrain to control and treat stormwater runoff onsite.
+The bill aims to minimize, and avoid when possible, the alteration of natural land features and encourages the use of natural features and existing terrain to control and treat stormwater runoff onsite.